Danielelucon/oxygen-evolution/README.md

 ## Mandatory Data Structure

 Input data must be standard .csv exports from your electrode software.
-The script dynamically scans the file to locate the start of the data block, but requires the following exact column headers (case-insensitive):
+The script dynamically scans the file to locate the start of the data block, but requires the following exact column headers (case-insensitive, to be modified based on the instrument output):

 * Time
 * Oxygen 1